molmod/psiflow/docs/overview.md

 it is beneficial to modify the equilibrium Boltzmann distribution with bias potentials or advanced sampling schemes as to increase the sampling efficiency and reduce redundancy within the trajectory.
-The [PLUMED](https://plumed.org) library provides the user with various choices of enhanced sampling techniques; the user specifies the input parameters in a PLUMED input file and passes it into a molecular dynamics engine (e.g. OpenMM, GROMACS, or LAMMPS).
+In psiflow, this is achieved by interfacing the dynamic walkers with the [PLUMED](https://plumed.org) library, which provides the user with various choices of enhanced sampling techniques.
-Similarly, in psiflow, the contents of the PLUMED input file can be directly converted into a `PlumedBias` instance in order to apply PLUMED's enhanced sampling magic to dynamic simulations or evaluate collective variables (and bias energy) across a dataset of atomic configurations.
+This allows users to apply bias potentials along specific collective variables or evaluate the bias energy across a dataset of atomic configurations.

 In the following example, we define the PLUMED input as a multi-line string in Python.
 We consider the particular case of applying a metadynamics bias to